Chart Color Schemes

 Hurstville Grove shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 39.8% of residents aged 15+, exceeding the Australian average of 30.4% and the NSW rate of 32.2%.
-Bachelor degrees are most prevalent at 28.8%, followed by postgraduate qualifications at 8.9% and graduate diplomas at 2.1%.
-Vocational credentials are also common, with 27.6% of residents aged 15+ holding such qualifications – advanced diplomas at 11.5% and certificates at 16.1%.
+The area's educational profile is notable regionally, with university qualification rates at 39.8% among residents aged 15+, exceeding the Australian average of 30.4% and the NSW rate of 32.2%.
+Bachelor degrees are most prevalent at 28.8%, followed by postgraduate qualifications (8.9%) and graduate diplomas (2.1%).
+Vocational credentials are also prominent, with 27.6% of residents aged 15+ holding such qualifications – advanced diplomas account for 11.5% and certificates for 16.1%.

-Educational participation is high, with 28.2% of residents currently enrolled in formal education.
-This includes 9.0% in primary education, 8.3% in secondary education, and 6.6% pursuing tertiary education.
-Educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.
+Educational participation is high, with 28.2% of residents currently enrolled in formal education, including 9.0% in primary, 8.3% in secondary, and 6.6% in tertiary education.

 Frequently Asked Questions - Education